LM Wind Power

-LM Wind Power (formerly LM Glasfiber) is a Danish multinational wind turbine rotor blades manufacturer and is a subsidiary of General Electric.
+LM Wind Power (formerly LM Glasfiber) is a Danish manufacturer of wind turbine blades, and a subsidiary of GE Vernova.

-LM Wind Power has manufactured more than 175,000 blades since 1975.

 History

 LM Wind Power was founded in 1940, as Lunderskov Møbelfabrik (Lunderskov furniture factory) in the small town Lunderskov, Denmark.
 In 1952, they investigated the possibilities of commercial exploitation of glass fiber technology, which made them change their name to LM Glasfiber and abandon their original plan of manufacturing wooden furniture.
+In the 1970´s the company produced a series of sailboats, for example the LM 24.
 It was not until 1978 they started making wind turbine blades.

 On 11 June 2010, LM Wind Power took part in setting an aviation record.
 They commissioned the An-225 to carry the world's longest piece of air cargo, as it flew two new 42-meter wind turbine blades from their factory in Tianjin, China, to their test facility in Lunderskov, Denmark.

 Organization

 LM Wind Power employed approximately 4,505 employees worldwide at the end of 2014.
 The company is headquartered in Kolding, Denmark and has a global business office in Amsterdam, the Netherlands.
 LM Wind Power has built production facilities in the major wind energy markets – 13 locations in 8 countries (Denmark, Spain, United States, Canada, India, China, Poland and Brazil).
 In addition to this, the company has a global network of R&D Centres in Denmark, the Netherlands, and India.